Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative

 \subsection{Existence of a Morse-Smale dffeomorphism}

-We prove here that a group of diffeomorphisms of a compact of $\R$ without invariant measure always contains a Morse Smale element.
+We prove here that a group of diffeomorphisms of a compact subset of $\R$ without invariant probability measure always contains a Morse-Smale element.

-Let us define first the notion of Morse Smale diffeomorphism in this context, which is a very natural generalization of the standard definition.
+Let us define first the notion of Morse-Smale diffeomorphism in this context, which is a very natural generalization of the standard definition.

-\begin{definition} Let $K\subset \R$ a compact set and $f\in \mbox{Diff}^1(K)$. \begin{itemize} \item We say that a periodic point $x$ of $f$ of order $n$ is hyperbolic if $|(f^n)'(x)|\not=1$.
-It is attractive if $|(f^n)'(x)|<1$ and repulsive if $|(f^n)'(x)|>1$. \item We say that $f$ is a Morse-Smale diffeomorphism if all its periodic points are hyperbolic (it implies that $f$ has a finite number of periodic points), and every forward orbit or backward orbit of $f$ tends to a periodic orbit. \end{itemize} \end{definition}
+\begin{definition} Let $K\subset \R$ be a compact subset and $f\in \mbox{Diff}^1(K)$. \begin{itemize} \item We say that a periodic point $x$ of $f$ of order $n$ is hyperbolic if $|(f^n)'(x)|\not=1$.
+It is attracting if $|(f^n)'(x)|<1$ and repelling if $|(f^n)'(x)|>1$. \item We say that $f$ is a Morse-Smale diffeomorphism if all its periodic points are hyperbolic (it implies that $f$ has a finite number of periodic points), and every forward orbit or backward orbit of $f$ tends to a periodic orbit. \end{itemize} \end{definition}

 We use the following criterion to prove that a diffeomorphism is Morse-Smale.